Ancestry: Why Knowing Yours Matters More than Ever

 Ancestry Matters: It’s an Anchor in Uncertain Waters

 This is a disposable, instant-gratification-then-throw-it-away-and-start-new kind of age.
 Is it any wonder that nearly 18% of American adults experience anxiety disorders in any given year?
 Few things remain steady.
 Few things are lasting.
 Few things give us a real sense of “rootedness.”
-Knowing our ancestry fills that angst-filled vacuum nicely—the further back we can trace our heritage, the more connected we feel to a sense of being part of something bigger than ourselves: it’s a kinship and oneness with those who came before us.
+Knowing our ancestry fills that angst-filled vacuum nicely—the farther back we can trace our heritage, the more connected we feel to a sense of being part of something bigger than ourselves: it’s a kinship and oneness with those who came before us.
 We don’t share the same world that our ancestors lived in, but we do share the same DNA.
 And that anchored connection matters deeply.

 Ancestry Matters: Know your Clan